 What do you do when you believe someone is trying to break into your house?
 Call the police.
 And that’s exactly what 83-year old Delma Towler did when she suspected a burglary at her Altavista home late one night a few weeks ago.
 What happened when the officer responded was a tragic and disturbing incident that is still not fully explained.
 [Read more…]

 When you “spin” a news story, you tweak it to have a subjective point of view—to have a muted and often undetectable bias.
-Mainstream media does it all the time, despite high quality journalism supposedly being objective and unbiased.
+Mainstream media does it all the time, despite high-quality journalism supposedly being objective and unbiased.
 But now cops are getting in on the action.
 At a recent conference in Richmond, police agencies from around the country sent representatives to learn how best to use media to their advantage.

 The event was hosted by the Richmond Police Department and was a three-day conference.
 According to the Times-Dispatch, the cops were there to learn the “tricks” of the trade and “how to put their own spin on the news they create.”
 (Notice, they aren’t there to learn how to relay facts or report the news, but to create and manipulate the news.)
 [Read more…]